yosephtamir/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script 11-binary_to_decimal ---- Is used to convert a binary number to decimal number Script 12-combinations---- prints all possible combinations of a to z and a to z excluding oo Script 13-print_float ---shows a decimal number of NUM
+Script 11-binary_to_decimal ---- Is used to convert a binary number to decimal number Script 12-combinations---- prints all possible combinations of a to z and a to z excluding oo Script 13-print_float ---shows a decimal number of NUM Script 100-decimal_to_hexadecimal ---is used to convert decimal to hexadecimal